 Throughout her career, Lucy has received numerous awards and recognition for her excellence in dance.
 Most recently, she was honored with the woman of Vision Award from the Commission on the Status of Women.
 In 2013, Lucy was awarded the prestigious Pola Nirenska Award for Outstanding Achievement in Dance.
 In October 2010 she received the prestigious lifetime award for Outstanding Achievement in Dance Education at the 10th Annual Metro DC Dance Awards in Washington, DC.
 Lucy has received the Alumni Path of Inspiration Award from the Interlochen Center for the Arts and the STAR Award for Artistic Excellence from the Arlington Commission for the Arts.
 She is a recipient of the Elizabeth Campbell Award for the Advancement of the Arts in Arlington from the American Association of University Women.
 She is a 2008 graduate of Leadership Arlington.
 McCauley received the 2009 James B. Hunter III Arlington Community Hero Award, which recognizes people who make an ongoing difference in the Arlington community.

 Helen M. Chamberlin, Executive Director

 Helen M. Chamberlin, is the Executive Director, Bowen McCauley Dance Company, a nonprofit comprised of a professional dance company with community engagement programs that share the joy of dance with all-ages.
-BMDCo’s professional dance company attracts many of the top dancers in the Mid-Atlantic region and has toured both regionally and internationally.
+BMDC’s professional dance company attracts many of the top dancers in the Mid-Atlantic region and has toured both regionally and internationally.

 Helen brings 35 years of leadership experience in development, public policy, grassroots advocacy, governance, communications/PR, operations, and finance to high-profile organizations from the corporate, nonprofit and public sectors.